Gitta Kutyniok

 Gitta Kutyniok (born 1972) is a German applied mathematician known for her research in harmonic analysis, deep learning, compressed sensing, and image processing.
-She has a Bavarian AI Chair for "Mathematical Foundations of Artificial Intelligence" in the institute of mathematics at the Ludwig Maximilian University of Munich.
+She has a Bavarian AI Chair for "Mathematical Foundations of Artificial Intelligence" in the institute of mathematics at LMU Munich.

 Education and career

-Kutyniok was educated in Detmold, and in 1996 earned a diploma in mathematics and computer science at University of Paderborn.
-She then completed her doctorate (Dr. rer. nat.) at Paderborn in 2000.
+Kutyniok was educated in Detmold, and obtained a diploma in mathematics and computer science at Paderborn University in 1996.
+She then completed her doctorate (Dr. rer. nat.) at Paderborn University in 2000.
 Her dissertation, Time-Frequency Analysis on Locally Compact Groups, was supervised by Eberhard Kaniuth.

-From 2000 to 2008 she held short term positions at Paderborn University, the Georgia Institute of Technology, the University of Giessen, Washington University in St. Louis, Princeton University, Stanford University, and Yale University.
-In 2006 she earned her habilitation in Giessen, in 2008 she became a full professor at Osnabrück University, and in 2011 she was given the Einstein Chair at Technische Universität Berlin.
-In 2018 she added courtesy affiliations with computer science and electrical engineering at TU Berlin.
-In October 2020 she moved to the Ludwig Maximilian University of Munich, where she holds a Bavarian AI chair.
+From 2000 to 2008, she held short term positions at Paderborn University, the Georgia Institute of Technology, the University of Giessen, Washington University in St. Louis, Princeton University, Stanford University, and Yale University.
+In 2006, she earned her habilitation in Giessen, in 2008, she became a full professor at Osnabrück University, and in 2011, she was given the Einstein Chair at Technische Universität Berlin.
+In 2018, she added courtesy affiliations with computer science and electrical engineering at TU Berlin.
+In October 2020, she moved to LMU Munich, where she holds a Bavarian AI chair.

-Since taking her position in Berlin she has also visited ETH Zürich, and taken an adjunct faculty position at the University of Tromsø.
+Since taking her position in Berlin, she has also visited ETH Zurich, and taken an adjunct faculty position at the University of Tromsø.